rig0/Backup-API/README.md

 # Backup-API
 An API that fetches remote files and backups to store locally.
-Intended to run on a NAS.
+Intended to run on a NAS or Backup Server.
 Tested on Debian 12

 ### Prerequisites
 ```bash